Enterprise Architecture Benefits

 You may want to implement new technologies and concepts like artificial intelligence, block, and IoT to innovate your business model.

-With that, the constructions or outdated standards and technologies that may be blocking innovation can be removed or phased out step by step.
-With EA you become ready for the future.
+With that, the constructions or outdated standards and technologies blocking innovation can be removed or phased out step by step.
+With EA, you become ready for the future.

 Dragon1 as EA method supports you in creating the necessary holistic view of the enterprise.